You Gotta Know These Chemistry Lab Techniques

 - Liquid-Liquid Extraction separates mixtures based on their relative solubilities in two immiscible solvents, such as oil and water.
 It is commonly performed by placing the mixture and solvents into a separatory funnel, shaking, then using the stopcock to remove one of the two phases.
 The partition coefficient quantifies the desired compound’s relative solubility in the two phases.
 The material left over after the desired material has been extracted is called the raffinate.
 A variant of liquid-liquid extraction that uses phenol and chloroform as the two solvents is used to isolate DNA from cells.

-This article was contributed by NAQT writer Rohith Nagari.
+This article was contributed by former NAQT writer Rohith Nagari.